zwettemaan/CEPSparker/ReadMe.md

 Instead, it contains a **precursor** to the project.

+On Mac, you need to jump through a few preliminary hoops, in order to disable the Mac's security defenses - see 'Getting Started' below.
+Otherwise it will not allow _CEPSparkerConfig_ to run properly.

-You need to run the _CEPSparkerConfig_ configuration tool first.
+To convert the precursor to the project into a real project, you need to run the _CEPSparkerConfig_ configuration tool first.

 This allows you to select between some options, and to set some preferences.